rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 "mobile lecturers" have only connections and degrees and offer no technical depth in teaching.
 As a result, students register only for a degree.
 That is how India produces many engineers, but only 10% are employable.
 The education sector is in tatters, and neither the govt nor the regulatory agencies like UGC or AICTE are effective.
-People of questionable integrities become Vice-Chancellors or Directors.
+People with questionable integrities become Vice-Chancellors or Directors.
 The secretarial staff of the university is more powerful than the faculty members.
 Corrupt politicians run most private educational institutions.